atomecorp/atome/documentation/framework/what_is_it.md

 - Simplify the automation of batch process as objects always have a similar architecture whatever it's type (from a simple box thru a video montage to a complex page description) it's always an atome)
 - Simplify the development and tests of new tools.
 Ruby language allow you to script anything on the fly
-- Reduce development due to Ruby language and the similarity of all object an all API
+- Reduce development time due to Ruby language and the similarity of all object an all API
 - Easy debug due to high level of readability of ruby
 - Reduce the number of tools needed for an application. (you dont ever have to wrote a specific tool for a specific medias anymore, as the same tool now work on any atome).
 - and many many other advantages ...